jonahsnider/js-unit-conversion-benchmarks/readme.md

 Afterward 100,000 trials were performed for each library.
 The mean of the execution times are displayed in the tables below.

+A baseline of raw math is included in each benchmark.
+It should always be the fastest, although sometimes fast libraries get lucky and can outperform it.

+If you want a different library to be added to the benchmark, make an issue or create a pull request if you're comfortable.

 ### Inches to feet

 | Library                                                            | Average execution time (lower is better) |